dislersd/Sprint-Challenge--Hash-BC/README.md

   * 1. What is a blockchain and how does it work?

 ***
-A blockchain is a linked list of hashtables with immutable data that use each previous blocks hash as a link.
+A blockchain is a linked list of hashtables with immutable data that use each previous block's hash as a link.
 This chain is distributed through several computers in a peer-to-peer network with no central authority.
-To add a new block often times there is a math problem that a computer must solve using some part of the previous block and guessing a new number, using these two things until a satisfactory solution is found.
+To add a new block often times there is a math problem that a computer must solve using some part of the previous block while also guessing a new number.
+The computer processes these two things in an algorithm until a satisfactory solution is found.
+This data structure is very secure because attackers would have to solve the problem for every block in front of the one they are trying to change before anybody else solves the current block on the longest chain which is pretty much impossible.
 ***

   * 2. What is an array and how does it work?

   ***
-  An array is a congruent chunk of memory that holds data, the data must be a uniform type(int, string, etc.) unless we are using a dynamic array.
+  An array is a congruent chunk of memory of a fixed size that holds data, the data must be a uniform type(int, string, etc.) unless we are using a dynamic array.
 The elements in the array can be found using indexing which is very quick (O(1)).
   ***

   * 3. What is a hash table and how does it work?